katyhogankdc/Early_Warning_System/README.md

 ####DimTerms
 The DimTerms table includes dimesion values related to term attributes.
 Term keys are a combination of the the ID from the Powerschool Terms table and the School_Number from the Powerschool Schools table.
 Some terms, like *School Year* and *2015-2016* are inclusive of other terms.
 Be careful of your term selections so you are not multiplying measure values.

+To identify the *TermID* you can either query the values in the Powerschool Terms table (they are unique to each school and year), or in the Powerschool UI select a school from the dropdown menu, on the left side of the screen go to the school option, scroll down to the bottom of the page and select *Years & Terms*, find the desired school year (e.g. 2015-2016) and select *Edit Terms*.
+Then click the term you want the ID for and at the bottom of that screen you will see the TermID.

 The field *CommonTerm* is an integer between 1 and 6 and can be used to align terms across school years with differing term structures.

 | Term   | Quarter       | Trimester     | Semester      | Season |